Panasonic GX85 vs Sony A6000

 Sensor comparison: Panasonic GX85 vs Sony A6000

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Panasonic GX85 features a Four Thirds sensor and the Sony A6000 an APS-C sensor.
 The sensor area in the A6000 is 63 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.5.
 The sensor in the GX85 has a native 4:3 aspect ratio, while the one in the A6000 offers a 3:2 aspect.